 Both species of Aedes mosquitoes that can carry the Zika virus occur in Maryland.
 The Mosquito Control Program is the responsibility of the Maryland Department of Agriculture.
 A major focus of the program is to prevent diseases that are spread by mosquitoes.
-The agriculture department is working closely with the Maryland Department of Health and Mental Hygiene and local health departments on Zika preparedness and response.
+The Maryland Department of Agriculture is working closely with the Maryland Department of Health and Mental Hygiene and local health departments on Zika preparedness and response.

-Do all mosquitoes carry the Zika Virus?
+Do all Mosquitoes carry the Zika Virus?